-Subscribers often ask us for information on “green” or “natural” pest control methods.
-And as you shop for a service, you’ll likely run across companies that claim to practice green or natural pest control.
+Our subscribers often want the scoop on “green” or “natural” pest control.
+And many companies claim to practice green or natural pest control.
 But is it real, and does it work?
-To kept crawlies at bay, you need to prevent them from getting what they need to live and reproduce.
+To keep crawlies at bay, you need to prevent them from getting what they need to live and reproduce.
 Most methods require no pesticides—for example, maintaining clean kitchens, vacuuming frequently, eliminating water leaks, and sealing possible entry points.

 But when infestations occur, more drastic measures may be required.

-As discussed on the facing page, modern pesticides are quite safe if used properly.
+Most modern pesticides are safe to humans if used properly.
 And for most pests, there are also non-chemical options.
 Here are ones exterminators most commonly use:

 Some services have experience using microwaves to cook termites and their colonies.
 But microwaves are generally less effective than pesticides and may damage your home’s structure.